How Blockchain Could Boost The Electric Vehicle Charging Infrastructure

 According to Share&Charge, the collaboration of OCPI with blockchain technology can allow secure contracts and connections among parties, and also improve payment and settlement.

-In a similar manner, researchers from IIT-Kanpur have pointed that because of the lack of transparency in the current billing systems, allowing the service provider to overcharge the customer, blockchain could be applied to build a “verifiable billing” ecosystem.
+In a similar manner, researchers from IIT Kanpur have pointed out that because of the lack of transparency in the current billing systems, allowing the service provider to overcharge the customer, blockchain could be applied to build a “verifiable billing” ecosystem.